duckduckgo/duckduckhack-docs/welcome/how-ias-work.md

 ## Naming Conventions

 You may look at these files and wonder how are they tied together?
-Why do backend files have 'CamelCase' naming, and frontend files are lowercased?
+Why do back end files have 'CamelCase' naming, and front end files are lowercased?
 How do they know they are connected to one another?

 The formats are conventions.
-Backend and frontend code are indeed linked by their names.
+Back end and front end code are indeed linked by their names.
 The JavaScript callbacks are linked to Perl packages by these same conventions.
-For example, the Hacker News Perl Package is mapped to its frontend JavaScript callback as follows:
+For example, the Hacker News Perl Package is mapped to its front end JavaScript callback as follows:

 > DDG::Spice::HackerNews => ddg_spice_hacker_news